JetBrains/Qodana/topics/Flexinspect.md

 ## How it works

-### PSI tree

-You can develop your inspections using information provided by a [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) tree.
-The Program Structure Interface, commonly referred to as just PSI, is the layer in the IntelliJ Platform responsible for parsing files and creating the syntactic and semantic code model that powers so many of the platform's features.
+To develop your custom inspection, you may need to use a PSI representation while developing a file containing the code of the inspection.

-In this case, it reflects basic blocks of the file like package and import statements, class statements, and other entities that let you interact with the IntelliJ IDEA API.
-Using the PSI tree, for example, you can see which methods to invoke, and iterate over a PSI tree.
+The [PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) or Program Structure Interface creates a representation of the source code as a tree of elements corresponding to a source file's structure.
+In case of Java code, this reflects basic blocks of a Java file like package and import statements, class statements, and method invocations.
+In IntelliJ IDEA, PSI is implemented in form of a PSI tree available via the **PSI Viewer** tool.
-A PSI tree works as a tool for developing your inspections.

-A PSI (Program Structure Interface) file represents a hierarchy of PSI elements (so-called PSI trees).

-### Inspection file

-To run your inspection, you need to save an inspection file in the `inspections` directory of your project. %product% will use this file to inspect your code locally or
+To run custom inspections, %product% uses files saved in the `inspections` directory of your project.

 ## How to start

 In your project, create the `inspections` directory.

 In the project navigator in your IDE, right-click the `inspections` directory, navigate to **New | Custom Inspection** to create an inspection template.
-This template already contains all information required for developing your own inspection.
+This template already contains code examples and explanations, which lets you start developing your own inspection.
+All inspection files have the `inspection.kts` extension.

-In your IDE, open a file that you would like to inspect, and navigate to the PSI Viewer to see the nodes of it.
+In your IDE, open a Java file in your project that you would like to inspect with your custom inspection, and then open the PSI Viewer.
+You will be able to see the PSI elements contained in the file.

-After you checked the PSI tree and inspection you developed for inspecting your file, you can run the developed inspection using %product%.
-In this case, the inspection code will interact with the PSI tree nodes of specific code.
+All changes made to the inspection template are available on the fly, so you can see how your inspection already works.

-After you finish editing your inspection template, the new inspection becomes available for the entire project.
-All you need in this case it to contain the inspection file in the `inspections` directory, and everything will be applied on the fly.
-The inspection code will be run on each node of the file's PSI tree if a specific PSI entity type suits the inspection criterion.
+After you finish inspection development, it becomes available for the entire project.
+The inspection code will be run on each element of the file's PSI tree if a specific PSI entity type suits the inspection criterion.

 ### Run your custom inspection in %product%